warre333/ExtensionWebshopPlatform/Readme.md

 ## API
 The API is build in NextJS.
 This API will handle the business logic of the store dashboard and the webshop.
 The API will have the following endpoints:
-- /api/auth (login, register, forgot password, reset password)
+- /api/auth (login, register, forgot password, reset password makes uses of auth0)
 - /api/users (get user, update user, delete user)
 - /api/customers (CRUD)
 - /api/stores (CRUD)